patrickamadeus/vqa-nle-llava/README.md

 # This .yml file defines the key parameters for controlling experiment setups, including dataset details,
 # model configurations, and inference behaviors.
 The results for each experiment will be saved under /result/{test_name}.

-general:
 test_name:  # string: The name of the dataset being used.
 Results will be stored in the /result/{test_name} directory.
 seed:       # int: The random seed for the experiment, used for reproducibility.

 dataset:
   image_count:      # int, must be > 0: Defines the number of images to generate during the experiment.